Switching to chemical-free, organic lawn care is easy. Here’s how.

 Compost: If you’re not sure what your problem is, add compost.
-For that matter, even if you are sure, add compost.
+For that matter, even if you are sure, add organic compost.
 Compost is the miracle amendment, for it improves all soils.
 It helps balance pH, making acidic soils more alkaline and alkaline ones more acidic.
 It improves soil retention in sandy soils and drainage in clay soils.
 Used regularly, it helps reduce compaction.
 It contains micro-organisms which help organic matter decay, keeping thatch under control and ensuring that clippings will in fact disappear, and not lie around in an unsightly fashion.

 For Sandy Soils: Organic additions work best to improve drainage and relieve compaction in sandy soils, because organic matter derived from plants and animals holds many times its own weight in water.
 Compost adds much more than organic matter, being rich in nutrients and micro-organisms, but for sheer unadulterated water retention, peat and sphagnum moss or coconut fiber cannot be beat.
 Mature, composted manures — not fresh manure! — are also excellent.

 For Clay Soils: Surprisingly, everything said about sandy soils goes for heavy clay soils as well: organic additions will make the greatest difference.
 Sand and gypsum are frequently suggested as amendments for clay soils, but many experts question their effectiveness, and they need to be used carefully.
 (For more on these debates, see Soil Amendments on this site.)
 With products derived from plants and animals, you cannot go wrong.